Artist exceeds the limits permitted by brain researchers

 All along the major esplanade, and in the lake area, and in the industrial parks and residential high rises, virtual structures shattered like glass.

-Then adjoining suburban towns blew away into the sky of the communal apparatus.
 The i-figure reminded the artist of one of those ancient neon signs, broken, buzzing, blinking.
 Finally, it went dark.

 Ten thousand holographic government buildings started to explode, froze, and vanished.